Should You Put An Area Rug Over Carpet?

 Make Sure To Anchor Your Rug

-Rugs on carpets can be a tripping hazard if they bunch up or slide somewhere you don’t want them — not to mention, they won’t look good if they don’t stay put.
+Rugs on carpets can be a tripping hazard if they bunch up or slide somewhere you don’t want them to — not to mention, they won’t look good if they don’t stay put.
 Take the time to make sure your rug is properly anchored in place.

 Go With Your Gut